Doctorate (PhD) in Population Health

 After completing her Ph.D. in 2007, Elizabeth Fitzpatrick joined the Faculty of Health Sciences at the University of Ottawa, where she is an associate professor in the Audiology and Speech-Language Pathology Program.
 Her academic work includes the development of a new graduate Diploma in Auditory-Verbal Studies.
 Her research program continues to build on her doctoral studies and includes a project examining the outcomes of mild bilateral and unilateral hearing loss in children, funded by the Canadian Institutes of Health Research (CIHR) as well as cochlear implant outcomes research.
 Elizabeth received a CIHR New Investigator Award in 2009 and a Canadian Child Health Clinician Scientist enhancement program award in 2010.

-Nadia works at Canadian International Development Agency.
-She is the manager of the Africa Health Systems Initiative and responsible for the coordination of the bilateral components under Canada’s commitment to the Muskoka Initiative.
-She is also a member of the steering committee for Canada’s Global Health Research Initiative.
+Nadia works at Foreign Affairs, Trade and Development Canada.
+Currently diplomat in Tanzania, she has the sector lead responsibility for all health and HIV/AIDS programming, including policy dialogue with the government and the donors community.
+Before that, she was the manager for immunization and nutrition programming with multilateral institutions and for Canada’s G8 bilateral commitments to improve health systems as well as maternal and newborn health in Africa.
+She was also on the steering committee for Canada’s Global Health Research Initiative.
 Her research interests include health equity issues, knowledge exchange and linkages, knowledge translation strategies and organizational capacity to use research in developing countries.
-Nadia can be contacted via LinkedIn.
+Nadia can be contacted via LinkedIn/nadiahamel.

 HOGAN-GOW, Vicky, B.Sc.
 (Manitoba), M.Sc.
 (Ottawa), Cert.
 (Ottawa), Ph.
 D (Ottawa)